mhelbich/Full-Stack-Vue/README.md

 # Full-Stack-Vue
 Full Stack Vue App using Express.js.
-Create posts using the form, double click them to delete them.
+Create posts using the form input, delete them using the other button.
 API is public.

 Express server: `npm run start` or `npm run dev` (nodemon)